 Studio setups to try

-Next, we'll look at some setups with prices pulled from Amazon: (note that prices shown below are subject to change)
+Next, we'll look at some radio studio equipment setups with prices pulled from Amazon: (note that prices shown below are subject to change)

 I’ll pair some equipment together and tell you what you can do with them: